DWAN-FM: History

 The station was established on November 28, 2014 under the Home Radio network with call letters DWQP.
 In November 2015, it switched to a news and talk format under the DWIZ branding.
+On April 30, 2026, DWIZ News FM made its final broadcast.
+On May 8, after a week of music automation, it was relaunched under the Home Radio network.